 Making the statement and then asking for the support is a firm, but loving, way of establishing a personal boundary.

-Action: Where do you need to say "no" to friends and family members in order to have the time and energy to create the life you really want?
+me ion: Where do you need to say "no" to friends and family mbers in order to have the time and energy to create the you really want? •

 Communicating